System view

 Prove

-Which evidence pack exists for action, approval, credential use, validation, target system, and outcome.
+Which evidence packet exists for action, approval, credential use, validation, target system, and outcome.

 Prioritize

-Which action path should security and platform teams govern first because it carries the clearest blast radius.
+Which action path should the team review first because it carries the clearest blast radius.

 What it is not

 The action-control graph is not the category name.
-It is the system object.
+It is the system view.
 The near-term category is AI Software Delivery Control: visibility, control, and evidence for AI-assisted engineering actions across software delivery.

 Start with the software delivery graph.

-Clyra maps two to three repos or workflows and returns an action-control graph, Agent Action BOM, and evidence pack your security and platform teams can review.
+Clyra maps selected repos or workflows and returns the graph, Agent Action BOM, and evidence packet your engineering, platform, and security reviewers can use.